probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ### Bitswap latency

-The following plot displays the time distribution of successful bitswap requests.
+The following plot displays the block discovery and fetch latency distribution of successful bitswap requests.

 ![success-rate-15s.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-15s.png)

 We see that an overwhelming majority of requests succeed within the first second.
-The following plot zooms in the first second of the bitswap requests time distribution.
+The following plot zooms in the first second of the bitswap discovery and fetch latency distribution.

 ![success-rate-1s.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-1s.png)